mxenabled/widget-post-message-definitions/packages/swift/CONTRIBUTING.md

 - `Scripts/generate-mocks` to re-generate mocks.
 See the [mocking in unit tests](#mocking-in-unit-tests) section below for additional information.

-As mentioned above, any changes that need to be done to the generated code in the `Sources` directory should be done by updating the definitions file or the template generator in [Widget Post Message Definitions](https://github.com/mxenabled/widget-post-message-definitions).
+Any changes that need to be done to the generated code in the `Sources` directory should be done by updating the definitions file or the template generator in [Widget Post Message Definitions](https://github.com/mxenabled/widget-post-message-definitions).